 https://www.flickr.com/disinfo/47923588897/

 “The Analysis of Beauty” by Disinformation has been exhibited at the Freud Museum (London) June 2015, the Georgian Gallery at Talbot Rice (Edinburgh) Nov 2014, Le Bon Accueil (Rennes) Oct 2014, Saltburn Artists Projects, Jan 2007, the Wrexham Arts Centre, Oct 2006, at the Mac (Birmingham) July 2005, Orleans House Gallery (Twickenham) Nov 2004, the Quad (Derby) June 2004, South Hill Park (Bracknell) April 2004, Quay Arts (Isle of Wight) Feb 2004, the Ashcroft Arts Centre (Fareham) Sept 2003, Huddersfield Art Gallery, Jan 2003, the Royal Society of Sculptors (London) March 2001, and Kettle’s Yard gallery (Cambridge) Jan 2000.
-Other contributors to Clot Magazine include (the video artist and chairman of ZKM, Karlsruhe) Peter Weibel and the (mathematician) Marcus du Sautoy.
+Other contributors to Clot Magazine include (the video artist and chairman of ZKM, Karlsruhe) Peter Weibel [RIP] and (the mathematician) Marcus du Sautoy.

 “The Analysis of Beauty” lectures have been presented at Talbot Rice gallery and Saltburn Artists Projects (as above), and Gasworks Gallery (London) April 2005.